aaronsdevera/aaronsdevera.github.io/_posts/2016-04-03-cyborg-make-a -twitter-bot-with-any-username.md

 I contributed to the project's back-end functions, which included the generation of new tweets using a Markov algo in Python.

-Check out the project [here](https://github.com/kennydurkin/Project-Cyborg), it runs!.
+Check out the project [here](https://github.com/kennydurkin/Project-Cyborg), it runs!